caiodcamargo999/rarityleads_in_cursor/WHATSAPP_SETUP_GUIDE.md

 ### 2. Frontend Setup

-The frontend is already integrated into your existing Rarity Leads application.
+The frontend WhatsApp management interface is integrated as a dedicated page and modular React components in your Rarity Leads Next.js application.
 Simply navigate to the WhatsApp Management page:

-- Go to `whatsapp-management.html` in your browser
+- Go to `/whatsapp` in your browser
 - Or click "Manage WhatsApp" from the main WhatsApp page

 ## 📋 Prerequisites